cyan-foundry/.github/profile/README.md

 # Cyan Foundry

 ## Who we are?
-We are team behind building Cyan - a collaborative platform that reduces operational overhead for media teams.
+We are team behind building Cyan - an agentic collaborative platform that reduces operational overhead for media teams.

 ## Our Stack
 - UI: Swift, Flutter, React